arijitsarkar903/Transaction-Fraud-Analysis/README.md

 # Transaction Fraud Analysis (Capstone Project)

-# Overview
+#Overview

-The Transaction Fraud Analysis Capstone Project focuses on identifying patterns of fraudulent transactions across various merchants, customers, and locations.
-This end-to-end analysis uses SQL, Python, and Power BI for data extraction, cleaning, analysis, and visualization.
-The project aims to uncover actionable insights regarding fraud patterns by analyzing transaction data, customer lifetime value (CLV), card types, and location-based trends.
+The Transaction Fraud Analysis Capstone Project focuses on detecting and analyzing fraudulent transactions across merchants, customers, and locations.
+A structured methodology was applied, utilizing SQL for data extraction and normalization, Python for exploratory data analysis (EDA), and Power BI for dynamic visualization.
+The project aims to highlight fraudulent patterns, offering insights into customer behavior and high-risk areas.

+# Objectives

+The primary objectives of this project are:

+- To identify patterns of fraudulent transactions.
+- To normalize and organize raw data into structured datasets.
+- To analyze key variables such as transaction amount, CLV (Customer Lifetime Value), and fraud indicators.
+- To develop interactive dashboards for fraud detection and reporting.

 # Dataset Details